 If he is appointed, Homer will surely need help from professionals.
 He will have to figure out which professionals to use and who can be trusted.
 Life would be far easier for the young man if his mother had created a will or a trust, appointing an executor or trustee to do this difficult job.

 Although Homer meets the technical requirements to serve as estate administrator, Atlas’ father, James Tupper, thinks Homer is not up to the job.
 In a filing with the court on September 15, he writes that the job should go to someone with “experience and sophistication.”
 He notes Homer has dropped out of college and is not working to support himself, and that is why he and his mother were estranged at the time of her death.

 Tupper also claims that Homer “will not act in his brother’s best interest.”
 According to the filing, Homer changed the locks on the apartment his mother and Atlas shared and removed her valuables and paperwork, without court authorization.
 He rejected his brother’s request to retrieve his computer and other personal items from the home, and failed to respond to Atlas’s calls.
 He never showed up for a scheduled grief counseling session he and his brother were to attend.

 An Email Is Not A Will

 Tupper also provided the court with an email Heche sent him in 2011.
 It says: “My wishes are that all my assets go to the control of Mr. James Tupper to be used to raise my children and then given to the children.”
 She goes on to say that each child should receive his inheritance at age 25; when the youngest turns 25, all her real estate should be sold and the proceeds divided between the two.
 She concludes: “May this go into my records as my word until further papers are drawn up.”

-Of course, no further papers were drawn up, and this 11-year-old email is not a valid will.
-It was written eleven years ago.
-How it will impact the court’s decision remains to be seen.
+No further papers were drawn up, and an 11-year-old email is not a valid will.
+How it will impact the court’s decisions remains to be seen.

 Probate Delays, Fees and Public Scrutiny